wysiwys/xkbcommon-rs/README.md

 A port of [libxkbcommon](https://github.com/xkbcommon/libxkbcommon) in safe Rust.

-This crate is intended for use in a Wayland client or compositor.
+This crate is intended for use in a Wayland client.
+Compositor-side functionality is also provided.

  Corresponds to libxkbcommon version `1.7.0`.